cjhubbs/eleventy-bliss-blog/content/13/10/to-be-astonishing-seems-to-be-the-mark-of-gods-great-acts.md

 ---
 title: "\"To be astonishing seems to be the mark of God’s great acts...\""
-date: "2013-10-22T15:21:42.000"
+date: 2013-10-22T15:21:42.000
+tags: ['books','marilynne-robinson']
 ---

 I'm sure I heard the name [Marilynne Robinson](http://en.wikipedia.org/wiki/Marilynne_Robinson) several years ago when her novel _Gilead_ won the Pulitzer Prize.
 She does live just down the road in Iowa City, after all.
 As I recall I even borrowed the book from the library and got bogged down in it pretty quickly.
 (Maybe I wasn't ready for it a decade ago.)

-Then last year on a whim I borrowed _When I Was A Child I Read Books_ from the library; a slim volume of essays that turned into [one of my favorite reads of the year](http://chrishubbs.com/2012/08/15/when-i-was-a-child-i-read-books-by-marilynne-robinson/).
+Then last year on a whim I borrowed _When I Was A Child I Read Books_ from the library; a slim volume of essays that turned into [one of my favorite reads of the year](/12/08/when-i-was-a-child-i-read-books-by-marilynne-robinson/).
 (I need to go back and read it again.)

 [![Marilynne Robinson](//upload.wikimedia.org/wikipedia/commons/thumb/f/f0/Marilynne_Robinson.jpg/256px-Marilynne_Robinson.jpg)](http://commons.wikimedia.org/wiki/File%3AMarilynne_Robinson.jpg "By Christian Scott Heinen Bell (Own work) [CC0], via Wikimedia Commons")